-Produced by the Ethics and Best Practices Subcommittees of the DAASNY Committee on the Fair and Ethical Administration of Justice.
+Produced by the Ethics and Best Practices Subcommittees of the DAASNY Committee on the Fair and Ethical Administration of Justice

-Dear Colleagues:
+Dear Colleagues,

-I am pleased to distribute this fourth edition of the District Attorneys Association of the State of New York's Ethics Handbook.
-The Handbook collects, in one place, the most significant cases and rules that govern ethical behavior by prosecutors in this state, and reflects our long-standing commitment to ethical prosecution and to the protection of the rights of victims, defendants and the public.
+I am pleased to distribute the 2021 Edition of the District Attorneys Association of the State of New York's The Right Thing.
+This handbook collects, in one place, the most significant cases and rules that govern ethical behavior by prosecutors in this state, and reflects our long-standing commitment to ethical prosecution and to the protection of the rights of victims, defendants, and the public.
 The ethical principles that govern prosecutors are described in a practical and meaningful way that will help us all in our daily work.

-The Ethics Handbook was developed by the Ethics and Best Practices Subcommittees of our Committee on the Fair and Ethical Administration of Justice, chaired by District Attorney William Fitzpatrick of Onondaga County.
+The Right Thing was originally developed by the Ethics and Best Practices Subcommittees of our Committee on the Fair and Ethical Administration of Justice, chaired by District Attorney William Fitzpatrick of Onondaga County.
 DA Fitzpatrick's leadership sparked the idea and spurred forward the effort that led to the creation of this booklet.

-While president of the District Attorneys Association in 2011, DA Derek Champagne of Franklin County had the Handbook printed and distributed to every District Attorney and Assistant District Attorney in the state.
-I am likewise distributing this revised Handbook to every local prosecutor in the state, knowing that it continues to be extremely useful in all of our offices.
+While president of the District Attorneys Association in 2011, DA Derek Champagne of Franklin County had these guidelines printed and distributed to every District Attorney and Assistant District Attorney in the state.
+I am likewise distributing this 2021 edition to every local prosecutor in the state, knowing that it continues to be extremely useful in all our offices.

-The Handbook is meant to supplement existing ethics training that is conducted by both the New York Prosecutors Training Institute (NYPTI) and individual District Attorneys.
-District Attorneys may use the Handbook as a foundation upon which additional protocols and procedures may be added, or to supplement their own training programs and ethics policies.
+The Right Thing is meant to supplement existing ethics training that is conducted by both the New York Prosecutors Training Institute (NYPTI) and individual District Attorneys.
+District Attorneys may use The Right Thing as a foundation upon which additional protocols and procedures may be added, or to supplement their own training programs and ethics policies.

-Please note that this edition contains additional sections of the New York Rules of Professional Conduct.
+Please note that this edition contains sections of the New York Rules of Professional Conduct.
 While not a comprehensive reprint of the rules, it provides additional material at your fingertips to help guide your practice.
-Attorneys are strongly urged to consult all of the Rules as questions arise in your daily practice.
+Attorneys are strongly urged to consult all the Rules as questions arise in your daily practice.